Need help choosing?

 ● Global Human Rights Policy: Our Global Human Rights Policy sets out how we will use voluntary labour only and that we oppose all forms of forced labour, child labour, prison labour, and human trafficking.

 ● Reporting Concerns: We encourage our Workforce and Suppliers to raise concerns through the reporting channel they are most comfortable using.
-We have internal channels and an externally-hosted Intuit Integrity Line for our Workforce and our Suppliers to report suspected conduct that may not align with our Code or Supplier Code.
-Both our Workforce and our Suppliers are also encouraged, and in some cases required, to report suspected discriminatory, unethical or illegal supplier activities either internally or to the Intuit Integrity Line.
+We have internal channels and an externally-hosted Intuit Integrity Line for our Workforce, our Suppliers and any other third parties to report suspected conduct that may not align with our Code or Supplier Code.
+Both our Workforce and our Suppliers are also encouraged and, in some cases, required to report suspected discriminatory, unethical or illegal supplier activities either internally or to the Intuit Integrity Line.
 They can choose to identify themselves and let us know how to reach them for additional information, or they can remain anonymous.

 We prohibit retaliation against anyone who reports a concern in good faith.
-In the event we become aware of a policy violation or behaviours related to modern slavery, our legal and/or People & Places organization would investigate the report and determine any necessary actions.
+In the event we become aware of a policy violation or behaviours related to modern slavery, our Legal and/or People & Places organization will investigate the report and determine any necessary actions.

 Due Diligence